96boards/website/README.md

 # Please use dashes between words to keep the format consistent.
 permalink: /product/sophon-edge/
 # The description of your product is used for the web pages description meta tag
 # and on page content where a description of your product is need.
-To maximise the
+To maximize the
 # effectiveness of your description please choose a powerful starting sentence.
 description: |-
     The Bitmain Sophon™ Edge Developer Board is designed for bringing powerful Deep Learning capability to various types of applications through its quick prototype development.
 Sophon Edge Developer Board is powered by a BM1880, equipping tailored TPU support DNN/CNN/RNN/LSTM operations and models.
 This board is compatible with Linaro 96boards while also supporting modules for Arduino and Raspberry Pi.
 Developers can leverage off-the-shelf modules and develop cutting edge DL/ML applications, like facial detection and recognition, facial expression analysis, object detection and recognition, vehicle license plate recognition, voiceprint recognition, and more!